-Exploration and applications of scientific principles involved in food preparation; experiences with basic cooking methods; emphasis on the rationale of cooking techniques.
-Prerequisites: None.
-FON143 3 Credits, 3 Periods Food and Culture and sociocultural influen es on the development of cuisine, meal patterns, eating customs, cooking methods, and nutritional status of various ethnic groups.
+Understanding diet in the context of culture.
+Historical, religious, and sociocultural influences on the development of cuisine, meal patterns, eating customs, cooking methods, and nutritional status of various ethnic groups.
 Traditional and contemporary food habits.
 Health and social impact of changes in diet.
 Preparation and serving of foods from many cultures.
 Prerequisites: None.

-IIntroduction to Nutrition Services Management
+Introduction to Nutrition Services Management